tipscrips/tipscrips/README.md

 ## My Projects

 ### [Social Network SPA](https://fake-social-network.netlify.app)
 A simple social network app where users can like posts and visit other users' profiles.
-Tech Stack: HTML, CSS, JavaScript
+Works with fake server, so it may work slow
 **Stack**: HTML, CSS, JavaScript
 [Project Code](https://github.com/tipscrips/FakeSocial)